ReDI-School/intermediate-java/exception-and-error-handling/index.md

 Let's say we write an application that asks the user to enter their instagram name and then prints the date when they uploaded their last picture:
 - The user enters their name and presses enter
 - We send a request to the Instagram API and ask for the most recent picture this user uploaded.
-- Instagram sends us back an URL to the picture & the time it was uploaded.
+- Instagram sends us back a URL to the picture & the time it was uploaded.
 - We print the upload time.
 - Everyone is happy.